holochain/holochain-wasmer/README.md

 `mem::ManuallyDrop` and `unsafe { Vec::from_raw_parts() }` symmetrically.

-Moving `From<SerializedBytes>` to `AllocationPtr` leaves both the bytes and an `Allocation` dangling in memory to be read and manually dropped later.
+Moving `From<SerializedBytes>` to `AllocationPtr` leaves both the bytes and an `Allocation` leaked in memory to be read and manually dropped later.

 Moving `From<AllocationPtr>` to `SerializedBytes` drops both the `AllocationPtr` and intermediate `Allocation` and gives ownership of the bytes to `SerializedBytes`.